thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 polyglot.t('city', { city: 'London' }) // You live in London
 ```

-Finally, you can handle pluralization with Polyglot, that is to say, express a sentence in the plural form.
+Finally, Polyglot handles pluralization, that is to say, express a sentence in the plural form.
 To make it work properly, Polyglot needs a locale (which is `en` by default):

 ```js
 polyglot.locale() // 'en'